verrazzano/docs/content/en/docs/troubleshooting/diagnostictools/VerrazzanoAnalysisTool.md

 `$ sh k8s-dump-cluster.sh -d my-cluster-dump`

-## Use the `verrazzano-analysis` tool
+## Use the `vz analyze` tool

-The `verrazzano-analysis` tool analyzes data from a cluster dump captured using `k8s-dump-cluster.sh`, reports the issues found, and prescribes related actions to take.
+The `vz analyze` tool analyzes data from a cluster dump captured using `k8s-dump-cluster.sh`, reports the issues found, and prescribes related actions to take.
 These tools are continually evolving with regard to what may be captured, the knowledge base of issues and actions, and the types of analysis that can be performed.

 Users, developers, and Continuous Integration (CI) can use this tooling to quickly identify the root cause of encountered problems, determine mitigation actions, and provide a sharable report with other users or tooling.

 The data that the analysis examines follows the structure created by the corresponding capture tooling.
 For example, `k8s-dump-cluster.sh` dumps a cluster into a specific structure, which might contain data that you do not want to share.
 The tooling analyzes the data and provides you with a report, which identifies issues and provides you with actions to take.

-The `verrazzano-analysis` tool will find and analyze all cluster dump directories found under a specified root directory.
+The `vz analyze` tool will find and analyze all cluster dump directories found under a specified root directory.
 This lets you create a directory to hold the cluster dumps of related clusters into sub-directories which the tool can analyze.

 For example: